Monastic Dharma Name: Shi Hui Yuan (Great Master)

 Year of rebirth: 416

 Great Master Huiyuan was born during the Eastern Jin Dynasty, in a family with many generations of scholars.
 He was very intelligent and diligent in learning since young.
 At the age of 13, he went on a study tour with his uncle, through which he mastered Confucian teachings.
 At the age of 21, he went with his mother and younger brother Huichi to Mount Taihang to listen to Great Master Dao’an’s teaching on the Prajna Paramita Sutra.
 After listening, Great Master Huiyuan was able to completely understand the absolute truth, and exclaimed that ‘the nine streams of teachings, of Confucianism, Taoism [and others], are all like chaff.’
-He thus gave rose to the aspiration to renounce the household life, to follow Great Master Dao’an for spiritual cultivation.
+He thus gave rise to the aspiration to renounce the household life, to follow Great Master Dao’an for spiritual cultivation.
 At the age of 24, he began to speak on the sutras to preach the Dharma.
 Great Master Dao’an often exclaimed that, ‘The cause of spreading the Dharma to the East relies on Huiyuan!’

 In the year 379, Great Master Huiyuan led dozens of disciples to go to Guangdong Province’s Mount Luofu.
 On the way, passing Xunyang (now Jiangxi Jiujiang), he saw how serene Mount Lu was, and thought it would be restful and secluded enough for spiritual cultivation, thus, staying there at Longquan (Dragon Spring) Monastery, while aspiring to build Donglin (Eastern Forest) Monastery.